 I find that my tea and cereal tastes the same with soy milk.
 My fajitas are just a good with Quorn chicken.
 My burgers are just a juicy and “meaty” with meat-free patties.
 Everything is pretty much the same and I feel better knowing I’m doing my part.

-For the record, I don’t condemn or judge who does eat meat and animal products.
+I don’t condemn or judge who does eat meat and animal products.
 My husband still eats meat, so does most of my family but they respect my choices and I respect theirs.
-Because it’s THEIR choice to make and I won’t force feed them a lecture they don’t ask for.
+Because it’s their choice to make and I won’t force-feed them a lecture they don’t ask for.
 If they do want to know then yes I will tell them, otherwise, it is not for me to comment on.

 I wanted to make my own choices kinder which wasn’t so difficult to do.
 Because I was doing it for the right reasons for me.
 Plus if I’m able to impact one person and have them consider being vegetarian or change their habits even just a little bit, then I’m happy knowing I made a small difference.